b2io/handbook/day-to-day.md

 Your work and activities may change day-to-day, but there are general expectations that remain the same.

-### What We Expect
+### We Expect

 - Your best effort to do what's best for you and the company
-- Be open, honest, and empathetic
+- Openness, honesty, and empathy
-- Clearly communicate with the team
+- Clear communication with the team
-- Be understanding and constructive in conversations
+- Conversations to be both understanding and constructive

-### What We DON'T Expect
+### We DON'T Expect

-- You know everything on the first day, or ever for that matter
+- That you know everything on the first day, or ever for that matter
-- You are at your desk at all times
+- You to be working at your desk at all times
-- You work as many hours as possible
+- You to be working as many hours as possible
-- Unquestioning agreement with the way things are
+- Your unquestioning agreement with the way things are

 ## Time tracking

 We use [Harvest](https://b2io.harvestapp.com/) to track time, and there are [nice apps out there for it](http://lmgtfy.com/?q=harvest+apps) to help you track as you work.

-Our benchmark number is between 32 and 40 tracked hours, and we operate in good faith that we are doing the best we can for the company without burning out.
+Our benchmark number is between 35 and 40 tracked hours, and we operate in good faith that we are doing the best we can for the company without burning out.

 > Question: at what point do we, as a company, start pestering people about